BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 They create visions, unities and identities among groups such that they can work together towards a meaningful goal---a mission greater than oneself.
 Here, a shadow of spirituality plays an important role, be it in the form of *the Light of God*, *Siegfried the Dragonslayer*, *Achilleus the Greatest of All the Greek Warriors* or *Donald Trump the Warrior King*.

+Later I will argue that we should keep the source for spirituality, that is, imagination, ambiguity, and contradictions alive but science can be abused in the *crusade against ambiguity*.
-In my view, spirituality and science harmonize with one another rather than clash.
+In my view, spirituality and science can harmonize with quite well.
-Religion, as a subset of spirituality, should be criticised especially if it becomes dogmatic.
+Religion, as a subset of spirituality, should be criticised especially if it becomes dogmatic, that is, if it starts a crusade against ambiguity.
 But it is a narrow perspective to scientifically dispute the existence of a divine entity, just as it is misguided to interpret religious scriptures in a strictly literal sense.
 It seems peculiar to witness esteemed intellectuals like Richard Dawkins engage in debates concerning the divine, overlooking the potential for a creator amidst the universe's intricate complexity.